davetron5000/naildrivin5.com/_posts/2024-01-24-web-components-in-earnest.md

                     --outfile=$@
 ```

 Make is quirky, for sure.
-The space before `npx` as to be a tab.  `$@` represents the thing on the left-hand side of the colon.
+The space before `npx` has to be a tab.  `$@` represents the thing on the left-hand side of the colon.
 But, like any system, you can learn this stuff easily enough (or, more realistically, learn how to quickly navigate its extensive documentation).

 What this code does is allow me to execute `make site/dev/js/main.js`.
 If any of the files in `JS_SRC_FILES` are newer than
 `site/dev/js/main.js`, the `npx esbuild` command is executed.
 But, if `site/dev/js/main.js` is actually newer, nothing is